Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: A MISDP Reformulation of MAP Estimation for the MMV Problem

 The inner $\ell_p$-norm applied to each row provides a nonlinear coupling among the elements in a row, whereas the outer $\ell_q$-norm applied to the norms of all rows approximately measures the row-sparsity.
-In particular, the $\ell_{p,0}$-pseudo-norm represents the exact number of nonzero rows of the matrix, which, however, typically leads to an NP-hard problem due to its nonconvexity.
+The $\ell_{p,0}$-pseudo-norm represents the exact number of nonzero rows, which, however, typically leads to an NP-hard problem due to its nonconvexity.
 In~\cite{malioutovSparseSignalReconstruction2005}, the $\ell_{2,1}$-norm is utilized as a convex approximation of the $\ell_{2,0}$-norm, to address the MMV problem described above.
-In contrast, in this paper, we consider the exact MAP estimation for the sparse model in~\eqref{eq:sparseModel}.
+In contrast, we consider the exact MAP estimation for the sparse model~\eqref{eq:sparseModel}.

-Let us impose the same spatio-temporal i.i.d. zero-mean complex Gaussian prior assumption in~\eqref{eq:prior} on the nonzero rows of the matrix $\vect{X}$.
-Therefore, the entries $x_{k,n}$ in the nonzero rows of $\vect{X}$ are independent both across snapshots and across DOAs and follow the distribution
+Let us impose the same spatio-temporal i.i.d. zero-mean complex Gaussian prior assumption~\eqref{eq:prior} on the nonzero rows of $\vect{X}$.
+The entries $x_{k,n}$ in the nonzero rows of $\vect{X}$ are independent across snapshots and DOAs, and follow the distribution

 for $n = 1,\ldots,N$.
-Then, similar to~\eqref{prob:MAP}, the MAP estimator for the sparse model in~\eqref{eq:sparseModel} is given by the following regularized LS problem with $\ell_{2,0}$-norm constraint:
+Similar to~\eqref{prob:MAP}, the MAP estimator for the sparse model~\eqref{eq:sparseModel} is given by the following regularized LS problem with $\ell_{2,0}$-norm constraint:

 The DML approach for the sparse model in~\eqref{eq:sparseModel} is obtained from~\eqref{prob:MMVL20_original} by choosing the regularization parameter $\rho= 0$.
 The problem~\eqref{prob:MMVL20_original} is equivalent to solving the MAP estimation problem~\eqref{prob:MAP_LS} via a brute-force search over the spatial frequency grid~\eqref{eq:on-grid}.
 However, compared to the DML, the MAP estimation~\eqref{prob:MMVL20_original} can be equivalently reformulated as a MISDP problem due to the additional Tikhonov regularization, and then, its global optimum can be conveniently obtained by a state-of-the-art MISDP solver.

 Problem~\eqref{prob:MMVL20_original} is a generalization of the $\ell_0$-norm constrained LS regression problem for a single measurement, as considered by Pilanci et al.~\cite{pilanciSparseLearningBoolean2015}, to the MMV.
 Although the objective function in~\eqref{prob:MMVL20_original} can be rewritten as a regularized LS problem for a single measurement vector by vectorizing the matrices $\vect{Y}$ and $\vect{X}$, the coupling among the columns of $\vect{X}$ introduced by the $\ell_{2,0}$-norm constraint cannot be easily addressed by the vectorization $ \vec(\vect{X}) $.
 Consequently, Pilanci's MISDP reformulation for the SMV case, as presented in~\cite{pilanciSparseLearningBoolean2015}, cannot be directly applied to problem~\eqref{prob:MMVL20_original}.
 In this paper, we provide a nontrivial extension of Pilanci's MISDP reformulation to the MMV case by directly working with the matrix variable $\vect{X}$ and exploiting the row-sparsity structure.